rfgplk/rfgplk/README.md

 🌳 deep expertise in compilers, optimization, parallelism, compression, cryptography and (extremely) low-level systems programming.

+ "c makes it easy to shoot yourself in the foot. c++ makes it harder, but when you do, it blows away your whole leg." -- Bjarne Stroustrup

 <!--
 **rfgplk/rfgplk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.